 Assessed Value V.S Fair Market Value

-One of the common lines of thinking that occurs when Real Estate values are heading downward is that the home owners tax bill must also be coming down too.
-Part of this misconception occurs because people assume that the fair market value and assessed value are the same.
+One of the standard lines of thinking that occurs when Real Estate values are heading downward is that the homeowners tax bill must also be coming down too.
+Part of this misconception happens because people assume that the fair market value and assessed value are the same.

 1.)
-In Massachusetts assessed values are based on 100% of full market value.
+In Massachusetts assessed, costs are based on 100% of full market value.

 2.)
 Town Assessors are required to submit assessed values to the state Department of Revenue for certification every three years.